-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.
+Advisory: English 47A or English and English 49 with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5.

-Limitation on Enrollment: This course is not open to students with previous credit for Fire Science 202.
 This course provides fundamental information about the history and philosophy of fire prevention and the organization and operation of fire prevention bureaus.
-Students learn how to use fire codes and identify and correct fire hazards.
-They also learn about the relationships among fire prevention, fire safety education, and fire detection and suppression systems.
+Other topics include the use of fire codes; the identification and correction of fire hazards; and the relationships among fire prevention, fire safety education, and fire detection and suppression systems.
+This course is intended for students majoring in Fire Technology.
 (FT) AA/AS; CSU.